mikimac/service.subtitles.titlovi/README.md

-service.subtitles.titlovi
+XBMC 13 Gotham addon for titlovi.com
 =========================

-XBMC 13 Gotham addon for titlovi.com
 Search and download subtitles from Titlovi.com

 To use this add on you need to install lat2cyr module who can be found here: